cha0skvlt/monit-bot/README.md

 1. Clone this repository.
 2. Copy `.env.example` to `.env` and fill in `BOT_TOKEN` and `CHAT_ID`.
    Optional variables `SITES_FILE`, `STATUS_FILE` and `LOG_FILE` allow
    changing paths to the data files.
+The directory for `LOG_FILE` is created automatically if it doesn't exist.
 3. Build and start the container:

 ```bash